 Like every other family in America, schooling will look different for us this year.
 We officially made the decision to homeschool.
 However, our switch to homeschooling was not a reaction to COVID like most people.
 Homeschooling has been on and off our hearts for a really long time.

-We have made the decision to homeschool our children.
-Like every other family in America, school is going to look different for us this year.
-However, our switch to homeschooling was not a reaction to the Coronavirus.
-Homeschooling has been on and off our hearts since forever.
-When we lived in the south, I had many friends who homeschooled (how many times do you think I will type this world out in this post? haha!).
-I was so intrigued by it.
-But my oldest is an extrovert, and I felt like our personalities clashed often when I would try to teach her things or switch to “school mode” at home.
+When we lived in the south, I had many friends who homeschooled.
+I was so fascinated by it.
+But my oldest is an extrovert, and I felt our personalities often clashed when I tried to teach her things and switch to “school mode” at home.
 So, I doubted myself.
-I doubted my ability, even though I taught preschool before kids.
+I doubted my ability.

 But Then Things Changed